 where $E^{\flat}$ is the one-form metrically dual to $E$.

-\begin{definition} We say $(M,g,V,E)$ is an electrostatic system if $(M,g)$ is a Riemannian manifold, $V \in C^{\infty}(M)$ and is not identically zero, $E \in \mathfrak{X}(M)$, and the equations \eqref{sev1}, \eqref{sev2} and \eqref{sev3} are satisfied for some constant $\Lambda \in \re$.
-Moreover, the system is complete, if $(M,g)$ is complete. \end{definition}
+\begin{definition} We say $(M,g,V,E)$ is an electrostatic system if $(M,g)$ is an oriented Riemannian manifold, $V \in C^{\infty}(M)$ and it is not identically zero, $E \in \mathfrak{X}(M)$, and the equations \eqref{sev1}, \eqref{sev2} and \eqref{sev3} are satisfied for some constant $\Lambda \in \re$.
+Moreover, the system is called complete, if $(M,g)$ is complete. \end{definition}

 Examples of such systems are presented in Section \ref{ME}.